 Yes!
 Many of our clients come to us because they have been inundated with board ideas that were a waste of their time.
 Our goal is to find only those candidates for you who will join your team and make a difference.
 We’re very proud that 92% of our candidates are serving as leaders within 12 months of being placed on a board.

 No!
 That has not been our experience.
 In fact, we find more sophisticated candidates understand clearly where the board/staff line is and don’t cross it.
 Because most of our candidates attend lots of “for profit” board meetings as a routine part of their day, they understand clearly where the board/staff line is and rarely cross it.
 Our candidates are willing to roll up their sleeves and help the team whenever they can, but one of the biggest compliments we routinely hear here at BoardAssist is, “thank you so much for sending me the only board member on my board who understands where the line is between my job and theirs.”

 BoardAssist charges a modest placement fee for each board member we successfully identify for you.
 This fee is earned once a candidate is voted onto your board; payment is expected within 10 days thereafter.
 There is no fee if we are unsuccessful at identifying a candidate you choose to elect to your board.
 Our fee essentially “comes out” of the financial commitment our candidate makes to you.
 In other words, our nonprofit clients should always be ahead for the year financially after paying our fee, there should be no real “cost” to using our services.
-In some cases, our nonprofit clients will ask their new board member to pay their “board dues” the day they are elected to the board.
+In most cases, our nonprofit clients will ask their new board member to pay half their “board dues” the day they are elected to the board.
 From these dues then, our fee is paid.
 Other clients will pay our fees, within 10 days, but allow new board members to donate over the course of the year.